-Product/ service Nature of the goods or services, satisfaction of performance obligations and payment terms Property development Customers obtain control of the property units when customers

-Customers obtain control of the property units when customers obtains the physical possession or the legal title of properties are transferred to and the collection of the consideration is probable.
+Product/ service Nature of the goods or services, satisfaction of performance obligations and payment terms Nature of change in accounting policy and impact on 1 January 2018 Property development Customers obtain control of the property units when customers obtains the physical possession or the legal title of properties are transferred to and the collection of the consideration is probable.
 Revenue is thus recognised upon when the customers accept the property units so transferred.
 In addition, it is the Group's practice to provide standard decoration to customers to maintain the properties' quality, therefore, decoration provision is also considered as a performance obligation by practice.
+Upon the adoption of HKFRS 15, the Group has to make reclassification from deposits received for sales of properties to contract liabilities and an increase in retained earnings of RMB21,222,000 was recognised for the sale commission which incurred directly attributable to obtaining a contract is capitalised and recorded in contract costs.